Swivelgames/FreeBuild-HelperScripts/README.md

 ==============================

 1. Run autosetup.py
-2. Inject projects and user libraries into eclipse (eventually autosetup will handle this too)
+2. Import downloaded projects into eclipse (and optionally set up the PyDev Jython interpreter)
+3. See more detailed instructions at https://github.com/elfprince13/FreeBuild